tytydraco/yessleep/out/Dad_isnt_Dad_right_now.md

 I couldn't hear what the officer was saying, over his radio or when he knelt down to me, leading me to his car.

-*Bear Loose in Residential Neighborhood Kills Three People, One Police.
-Bear Shot Dead on Scene by Sheriff.*
+*Bear Loose in Local Neighborhood Kills Two Residents, One Police.
+Shot Dead on Scene by Sheriff.*

 That's what the story was.
 What everyone heard and winced at and passed on to their shocked friends.
 It had to be a bear.
 Anything more just wasn't possible, they said.
 I only saw it, lived it, killed it myself, bear the scars from it...
 But I was 9.
 I was traumatized.
 What did I know?